puppeteer/puppeteer/docs/api/puppeteer.elementhandle.contentframe.md

 <h2 id="overload-0">contentFrame(): Promise&lt;Frame&gt;</h2>

+Resolves the frame associated with the element, if any.
+Always exists for HTMLIFrameElements.

-### Signature:
+### Signature

 ```typescript
 class ElementHandle {
   abstract contentFrame(this: ElementHandle<HTMLIFrameElement>): Promise<Frame>;
 }
 ```

-Resolves the frame associated with the element, if any.
-Always exists for HTMLIFrameElements.

 ## Parameters